 Travel Advisory Policy

-Risk management decisions are part of the administrative review and approval of all study abroad or group program applications.
-Students may not be accepted for study in a particular program or location, because of concerns related to that destination.
-Health and safety conditions may change after a student has already been accepted which may also prompt a re-evaluation of the program or location.
+Risk management decisions are part of the administrative review and approval of all GVSU-affiliated student travel.
+Students may not be accepted to study and/or participate in a particular sponsored program or location because of concerns related to that destination.
+Health and safety conditions may change after a student has already been accepted, which may also prompt a re-evaluation of the program or location.

 • US State Department - Level 3 (Reconsider Travel) or Level 4 (Do Not Travel)